 Imagine the following at age 16 years old.
 You get a new car.
 You are told that this car must last you your lifetime.
 Remember, you only get this one car for your lifetime!
 How would you treat it?
-Would you schedule maintenance services on time and consistently?
-Would you check tires and replace as needed?
+Would you schedule maintenance services on-time and consistently?
+Would you check tires and replace them as needed?
 Would you put damaged or used parts into a new car?
-If you have a luxury car (foreign model) would you take it to the local shop on the corner?
-Or would you run it into the ground hoping it will hold out.
+If you have a luxury car (foreign model), would you take it to the local shop on the corner?
+Or would you run it into the ground, hoping it will hold out?
 Not likely would we risk any of these scenarios.
-We would be mindful and careful to take of that car.
+We would be mindful and careful to take off that car.
 Think of that car as your body.
-Because at birth we only get one and it’s designed to last a lifetime if we take care of it.
+Because at birth, we only get one, and it’s designed to last a lifetime if we take care of it.
 What is your relationship with your body?
 What is your relationship with food?

-According to the Dictionary, the definition of food- “is any nourishing substance that is eaten, drunk, or otherwise taken into the body to sustain life, provide energy, promote growth,”.
-If we savored food like this definition we would enjoy our food so much more and would make healthier food choices.
-Unfortunately, we live in a culture that is saturated with marketing of high fat foods and high sugar diets.
+According to the Dictionary, the definition of food- “is any nourishing substance that is eaten, drunk, or otherwise taken into the body to sustain life, provide energy, promote growth,” If we savored food like this definition, we would enjoy our food so much more and would make healthier food choices.
+Unfortunately, we live in a culture that is saturated with the marketing of high-fat foods and high sugar diets.
 We must be better informed.

 Food Effect on our Mind and Bodies

 Can I share research about what our foods are doing to our minds and bodies?
 This may not be favorable to many, but it’s the truth.
 Check the numbers of obese children and adults in the world.
-Check the numbers of individuals living on disability due to emotional and physical health conditions.
-We also know that about 50% of women who try psychiatric medications never get benefit and after a year of being on them 60% show no improvement in their symptoms one year later.
+Check the names of individuals living on disability due to emotional and physical health conditions.
+We also know that about 50% of women who try psychiatric medications never get the benefit, and after a year of being on them, 60% show no improvement in their symptoms one year later.

 Processed food linked to depression and anxiety

 Here we go.
 Evidence links stereotypical Western diets, which are heavy in processed and fatty foods, to higher rates of depression and anxiety.
 Unhealthy diets most likely contribute to a range of neuropsychiatric disorders by increasing inflammation.
-Research indicates that traditional diets from the Mediterranean, Scandinavia and Japan help to preserve our psychological and cognitive well-being.
+Research indicates that traditional diets from the Mediterranean, Scandinavia, and Japan help to preserve our psychological and cognitive well-being.
 Those diets all include fish ( a great source of omega-3 fatty acids).
-The Mediterranean diet consists of fruits, vegetables, nuts, whole grains, lean meats and olive oil.
-The main feature in this diet is that it is low in sugar and processed foods.
+The Mediterranean diet consists of fruits, vegetables, nuts, whole grains, lean meats, and olive oil.
+The main feature of this diet is that it is low in sugar and processed foods.

 But there is hope!
 Let me offer some food for thought (no pun intended).
 If you keep the mindset that “knowing that what I eat can affect how I feel” will help you to see food as fuel and not necessarily as a restrictive diet.
 We are finding that there is compelling evidence that nutrition is as important to psychiatry as it is to cardiology, endocrinology,and gastroenterology.
 (March/April Ed.
 2016 of the Scientific American Mind).